KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 dissolves into dispersal.
 And the pattern itself is reabsorbed into Zero.

-Entropic beings do not return by grace—
+Entropic beings do not return by grace —
 they return by **ceasing to be**.

 ---